 - Regional offices for application specialist and sales representatives

-So far, several customers in the USA region have come to trust Sennebogen machines because of versatility, power, and reliability.
+Customers in the USA region have come to trust SENNEBOGEN machines because of versatility, power, and reliability.
 Recently, Stella-Jones Canada Inc. replaced their old machines with two 830MT D material handling machines at its Prince George pole processing plant.
-Through one of the Sennebogen dealers, Great West Equipment, Stella-Jones found a solution that boosted their operations than what they had experienced before.
+Through one of the SENNEBOGEN dealers, Great West Equipment, Stella-Jones found a solution that boosted their operations than what they had experienced before.
 They needed user-friendly machines with the power to grab huge load with minimal damages.
 According to Robert Stewart, plant manager at Stella-Jones in Prince George, 830MT D has a wider wheelbase, can move easily even on soft grounds, and handles longer lengths of poles with same velvet touch and agility as short poles.